 Critique of Conspiracism (Routledge, 2024-2025)

-Under contract with the Routledge Conspiracy Theories series, my postdoctoral book project is called Critique of Conspiracism.
-Its development was funded by a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellowship (2021-2023) in the Department for the Study of Religion at the University of Toronto.
+My next book project is called Critique of Conspiracism, and its development was funded by a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellowship (2021-2023) in the Department for the Study of Religion at the University of Toronto.
+Under contract with the Routledge Conspiracy Theories series, the book extends ideas that I began developing in a course called “Religion and Conspiracy Theories” in the Arts First program at the University of Waterloo.

 “If we look at the most sweeping conspiracy theories, they insist that nothing happens by accident; nothing is as it seems; and that everything is connected.
 Yet these salient characteristics are strikingly similar to the features of many religious belief systems.
 To be sure, this is not to say that religions are conspiracy theories, only that there are structural similarities that sometimes lead them to join hands.”